Academic translation and editing services in English and Spanish.

 Shana Yael Shubs is a native English speaker from Canada, fully fluent in Spanish, with extensive translation, editing, interpreting and research experience in both languages.

-Yael earned an honours B.Sc. degree in biological and environmental sciences with a concentration in ecology and a minor in history at the University of British Columbia in Vancouver, Canada.
+Shana earned an honours B.Sc. degree in biological and environmental sciences with a concentration in ecology and a minor in history at the University of British Columbia in Vancouver, Canada.

 After years of work and travel throughout Central and South America, she went on to earn a master's degree in interdisciplinary social sciences from the Faculty of Environmental Studies at York University, Canada, where she focused her studies on international development, democracy and the media.
 She was also awarded a graduate certificate in Latin American and Caribbean studies for her research on Latin American politics and social movements.

-Yael completed Ryerson University's course on Copy Editing for Books, Journals and Reports and received interpreter certification and translator certification from Ontario's Multilingual Community Interpreter Services (MCIS).
+Shana completed Ryerson University's course on Copy Editing for Books, Journals and Reports and received interpreter certification and translator certification from Ontario's Multilingual Community Interpreter Services (MCIS).

 She then put her writing skills and background in Latin American studies to work as the Coordinator of CERLAC, York University's Centre for Research on Latin America and the Caribbean.
 From 2004 to 2008, in addition to managing the centre's programs and events, Yael was responsible for editing the centre's publications and writing all other communications.